 2015 Public Finance debate series

-The Government Economics Network and Chair in Public Finance invite you to join them for a series of debates on topical public finance issues:
+From April to June, the Government Economics Network and Chair in Public Finance hosted a series of debates on topical public finance issues:

 Debate 1: Today’s policy settings unfairly favour the baby boomer generation

 Debate 2: Economic evidence should play a greater role in health policy evaluation

 Debate 3: The ‘investment approach’ provides a helpful new tool for public spending policy and evaluation